Schwinger boson theory for $S=1$ Kitaev quantum spin liquids: Results

 We also present the results for the FM Kitaev model ($K<0$) in Figs.~\ref{fig:ground_state}(c) and \ref{fig:ground_state}(f), which are obtained by applying the sublattice-rotation mapping introduced in Sec.~\ref{sec:Model} to the AFM mean-field data.
+We have verified this correspondence by solving the FM model directly within the same self-consistent mean-field scheme and confirming convergence of the transformed FM mean-field solution.
 As expected for FM interactions, the dynamical spin structure factor $S(\bm{q},\omega)$ exhibits a pronounced low-energy peak at the $\Gamma$ point, whereas the spectral weight at the $\Gamma^{\prime}$ point is significantly suppressed.
 These characteristics are also evident in the equal-time spin structure factor $S(\bm{q})$, where a strong peak appears at the $\Gamma$ point and the signal at the $\Gamma^{\prime}$ point is notably weak.
-These findings further support the validity of decoupling II for the Kitaev model.
+These findings further support the usefulness of decoupling II for analyzing the present Kitaev mean-field ansatz.
 A detailed discussion regarding the choice of the decoupling scheme used to compute the spin structure factor is provided in Sec.~\ref{sec:Discussion}.